-Tableau talks up natural language interface for creating visualizations
+Tableau talks up natural language interface for creating visualisations

 At the New Orleans event Tableau’s product manager for visual analytics, Andrew Vigneault, demonstrated Ask Data on a database of crowd-funded projects at Kickstarter, showing that, in contrast to most compilers, Ask Data does not require perfect punctuation in order to work.

 The software transformed his request “whats the total funding” (sic) into “sum of Funding” and returned the answer.
 When he typed “by year” and “by status” Ask Data transformed his request into “sum of Funding by Deadline’s year and by Status.”

-With no further input, it then produced a color-coded line chart showing, in green, the funding of successful projects increasing year by year, while that of failed, cancelled or suspended projects (red, orange and yellow) remained flat.
+With no further input, it then produced a colour-coded line chart showing, in green, the funding of successful projects increasing year by year, while that of failed, cancelled or suspended projects (red, orange and yellow) remained flat.

 Asking “which categories were successful” prompted a different visual response: Ask Data added “by Category, filter Status to successful” to the previous query and drew a bar chart ranking Kickstarter categories by number of successful projects, in decreasing order.

 Employees have long wished that enterprise software would do what they intended, rather than what they ordered, and Vigneault showed that Tableau is getting close to that.

 When he typed “correlate with avg fudninng” (sic) Ask Data showed him a scatter plot of number of projects against average funding for the different subcategories of technology projects he had been viewing previously.

 Some things in Tableau are still quicker with a mouse, especially if your typing is slow: Adding fashion and games subcategories to the scatter plot took just four clicks.